The Whale (2022 film): Critical response

-Controversy

 The film has received criticism for its portrayal of the main character.
-Time magazine explained the controversy, stating: "Some of the film's critics believe it perpetuates tired tropes of fat people as suffering, chronically depressed and binge eating."
-On the podcast Don't Let This Flop, EJ Dickson said the film was met with criticism for its use of a prosthetic suit instead of casting an obese actor, with accusations that it "stigmatizes and mocks fat people".
+Time magazine stated: "Some of the film's critics believe it perpetuates tired tropes of fat people as suffering, chronically depressed and binge eating."
+On the podcast Don't Let This Flop, Rolling Stone writer EJ Dickson said the film was criticized for its use of a prosthetic suit instead of casting a fat actor, with accusations that it "stigmatizes and mocks fat people".
 On NPR's culture section, Jaclyn Diaz reported that this criticism extends to detractors calling the film's premise "inherently dehumanizing".

 Writing for The New York Times, Roxane Gay expressed her opinion that the film's empathy was only superficial and that the depiction of Charlie reinforced anti-fat stereotypes and preconceptions.
 She wrote that although Aronofsky said he wanted to give an empathetic portrayal she "was bewildered because an empathetic portrayal isn't at all what was conveyed onscreen.
 As I looked around the audience, I was struck by the fact that there were only four or so fat people in the audience and none on the stage."

-Director Darren Aronofsky responded to the controversy by defending the film saying the criticisms "make no sense".
-Aronofsky said that "actors have been using makeup since the beginning of acting—that's one of their tools.
+Director Darren Aronofsky defended the film, saying the criticisms "make no sense".
+Aronofsky further said that "actors have been using makeup since the beginning of acting—that's one of their tools.
 And the lengths we went to portray the realism of the makeup has never been done before", adding that "people with obesity are generally written as bad guys or as punch lines, we wanted to create a fully worked-out character who has bad parts about him and good parts about him".
 He said of fat people that "they get judged everywhere they go on the planet, by most people.
 This film shows that, like everyone, we are all human".

+Top ten lists

+The Whale was on many critics' top ten lists for 2022.